Search

 • Set up CE.SDK within your SvelteKit project.

-• Create a creative editor component using CE.SDK with basic configuration.
+• Create a creative editor component using CE.SDK.

 Prerequisites#